zifeng175mo/dynamo/README.md

 ## Rust Based Runtime

-Dynemo has a new rust based distributed runtime with implementation under development.
+Dynamo has a new rust based distributed runtime with implementation under development.
 The rust based runtime enables serving arbitrary python code as well as native rust.
 Please note the APIs are subject to change.